 We recommend the Pierce silver stain kit as we are confident its use can deliver MS identifiable silver stain bands.
 We cannot follow multiple protocols for destaining / preparation of gel bands, so other staining methods may not deliver successful results.

 Cut silver-stain bands out of the gel as soon as possible, and destain them immediately yourself if you can.
 Destaining bands immediately can aid recovery of protein and improve the chance of a successful identification.
+We typically destain silver stained samples as soon as possible after submission.

 If you are using silver-staining as a method to identify interesting proteins from a Co-IP experiment please speak to us about our complex mixture services.
 The mass-spectrometer can identify more interacting proteins from a complex mixture than can be successfully seen by eye and identified via silver-stained gel.